EdgeVerve/oe-batch-processing/README.md

 1. all business validations and rules are applied for each record during the insert/update
 2. the application processing is load-balanced automatically, taking advantage of the application's infrastructure.

-Considering the above, the oe-cloud batch-processing solution is built as a nodejs module (not included in oe-cloud framework).
+Considering the above, the oe-cloud batch-processing solution is built as a separate nodejs module (not included in oe-cloud framework).
 It can be "required" and its main function called by anyone (for e.g., by a batch client,or a batch scheduler, Node-RED, etc.,) who wishes to start a batch job for processing a file containing text data, one record per line.